KaiNorberg/Volund/README.md

 # Volund [![License](https://img.shields.io/badge/licence-MIT-green)](https://github.com/Kaj9296/Volund/blob/main/LICENSE)

-### OBS!
-This project should not be used due to its rather low quality.
-However, it serves as a reminder of my earlier days as a programmer.

 Volund is a game engine written in C++ with Lua scripting for Windows and Linux.
 The game engine supports Lua scripting via an editor, or you can use the engine via a library that allows for native C++ scripting.

 ***